 While embracing all these advantages, we are also committed to retaining the nurturing, community feel of a primary school, and our primary site is secure and situated separately from the secondary buildings.

-Our current are taught dance, MFL, computing and PE by subject specialists.
+Our current are taught dance and PE by subject specialists.
 They also enjoy weekly swimming lessons at the onsite pool.
-We are also looking forward to some drama and music sessions in the year ahead.
+We are also looking forward to a variety of specialist sessions in the year ahead.

 Our Early Years Approach